 The project safety coordinator acts as a safety advisor to Caltrans project personnel.
 The project safety coordinator should monitor and document contractor compliance with safety requirements, keep the resident engineer informed, and do the following:

 - Monitor ongoing operations on the job site daily.

-- Prepare a weekly project safety review report using Form CEM-0606 and either Form CEM-4501, “Resident Engineer’s Daily Report Asst.
+- Prepare a weekly project safety review report using the Form CEM-0606 application and either Form CEM-4501, “Resident Engineer’s Daily Report Asst.
 Resident Engineer’s Daily Report,” or Form CEM-4601, “Assistant Resident Engineer’s Daily Report,” and file it in Category 6, “Safety,” of the project records.

 Caltrans does not intend that the resident engineer and the project safety coordinator do all of the monitoring of the contractor’s construction safety activities.
 All construction personnel should consider the safety of the operations in conjunction with their normal inspections and to confirm that they have safe access to perform their duties.
 Inspectors—closest to and most familiar with the field operations—should do the following: